maughlat/TUPConnect/SETUP_REQUEST_TO_JOIN.md

 - Check RLS policy allows UPDATE for `org_officer` role
 - Verify user is logged in and has correct role
 - Check browser console for error messages
+- Verify policies are in **Authentication > Policies** (not Storage)

+### Issue: Error "syntax error at or near )" when creating SELECT policy

+**Solution**:
+- For SELECT policies, only fill in the USING expression
+- Delete or leave empty any WITH CHECK clause that auto-generates
+- SELECT policies don't need WITH CHECK

 ### Issue: Email notifications not working